PaulMarmet/railed/README.md

 1. Slightly decrease the cost of Powered Rails as copper is easier to obtain than gold
 2. Add a new use for copper
 3. Make space for funkier, fresher, gold rails in a future potential update
+### Self-Powered Rails
+An upgrade to the Powered Rails.
+Enhanced with a Gold Ingot and a Redstone Torch, these Rails will accelerate your minecarts without the need to be powered first.
+If you do power them however, they will slow the minecart down to a stop (just like un-powered regular Powered Rails.)

 ## Other Notes:
-If I get around to it, I would like to make other changes to rails & minecarts but none of these have been added yet:
+If I get around to it, I might eventually make other changes to rails & minecarts but none of these have been added:
-- New, better, Gold Rails
-- Modify the Minecart speed to make rails an actually viable transport method
+- Modify the Minecart speed to make rails an actually viable transport method (unlikely since Mojang now has an experiment for that.)
-- QOL rail related blocks?
+- QOL rail related blocks like an intersection or something?

-- Maybe More!
-I might do some of these, I might do all of these, I might even do none of these, we'll see.
+Who knows if I'll actually get around to doing any of these things though.